 Also of interest is that Wilmette has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Wilmette telecommute to their jobs.
-Overall, about 9.50% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.55% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Wilmette is a somewhat ethnically-diverse village.
 The people who call Wilmette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmette residents report their race to be White, followed by Asian.
-Important ancestries of people in Wilmette include Irish, German, English, Russian, Polish and Italian.
+Important ancestries of people in Wilmette include German, Irish, English, Polish, Italian and Russian.

 The languages spoken by people in Wilmette are also diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in Wilmette is English.
 Other important languages spoken here include Chinese, Korean and Spanish.